RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm-quick-setup.md

 Visit [this link](https://docs.github.com/en/packages/guides/configuring-docker-for-use-with-github-packages#authenticating-with-a-personal-access-token) and [this link](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to get an overview on how to let your Docker engine be able to fetch REGARDS images.

-> If you do not fetch image directly on Github, adapt this step to your environment.
+> If you do not fetch image directly on Github, adapt this step to your environment, as you may need to login on your private Docker registry.
 {: .tip .info}

 ## Install the stack